Postgraduate Course: Environmental Valuation (PGGE11223)

 Week 8.
 Benefits Transfer

 In this week students will learn about the pros and cons of different ways of conducting benefits transfer , conduct examples of simple transfers and be introduced to meta-analysis.

 Week 9.
 Valuation in countries with developing economies

-This session will focus on the role of valuation in countries with developing economies, with a special emphasis on policy applications.
+This week will focus on the role of valuation in countries with developing economies, with a special emphasis on policy applications.

 Week 10.
 Non-Monetary Valuation

-This session will summarise current literature and explore non-monetary valuation methods.
+This week will summarise current literature and explore non-monetary valuation methods.

 Week 11.
 Deliberative Valuation

-This session will introduce and explore the concept of deliberation with respect to valuation.
+This week will introduce and explore the concept of deliberation with respect to valuation.